Swordfish90/cool-retro-term/README.md

 ## Install

-If you want to get a hold of the latest version, just go to the Releases page and grab the latest AppImage (Linux) or dmg (macOS).
+If you want to get a hold of the latest version, just go to the [Releases](https://github.com/Swordfish90/cool-retro-term/releases) page and grab the latest AppImage (Linux) or dmg (macOS).

 Alternatively, most distributions such as Ubuntu, Fedora or Arch already package cool-retro-term in their official repositories.

 ## Building

-Check out the wiki and follow the instructions on how to build it on [Linux](https://github.com/Swordfish90/cool-retro-term/wiki/Build-Instructions-(Linux)) and [macOS](https://github.com/Swordfish90/cool-retro-term/wiki/Build-Instructions-(macOS)).
+Build instructions for [Linux](https://github.com/Swordfish90/cool-retro-term/wiki/Build-Instructions-(Linux)) and [macOS](https://github.com/Swordfish90/cool-retro-term/wiki/Build-Instructions-(macOS)) can be found on the wiki.